The New Zealand Aid Programme investment priorities show how we will focus our aid over the next four years.

 - The Enhanced Partnership will expand bilateral ties in four areas: trade and economic; science, technology and innovation; defence and security; and people to people links.

-- The first round of negotiations on the Enhanced Partnership took place in Wellington in July and the next round will be held in Singapore in October.
+- The first round of negotiations on the Enhanced Partnership took place in Wellington in July 2017 and the second round was held in Singapore in October 2017.

 NZ Inc ASEAN strategy